CryptoDogg/blog-articles/bridge-blog-article-english.md

 Isn't it a really bad idea that forcing developers to write codes to meet the sToken's unique specification?
 That's why we introduce the sTokens Bridge.
-When Alice deposits her sToken, she get a certificate of staking and 98 Ingram ERC20 tokens which represents her staking amount.
+When Alice deposits her sToken into the sTokens Bridge, she get a certificate of staking and 98 Ingram ERC20 tokens which represents her staking amount.

 What would it be if Alice could use this ingram token instead of the sToken itself?